 Staff told us they had good access to on-going training to support their skill level and they were encouraged to maintain the continuous professional development (CPD) required for registration with the General Dental Council (GDC).
-Staff were able to access on-line training courses via the company's intranet.
+Staff were able to access online training courses via the company's intranet.
+The practice manager kept a log of what training staff had completed and when it was due to be repeated.
+This ensured that staff were up to date with their training requirements.